toeverything/AFFiNE-docs-archive/affine-ambassadors/faq.md

 <summary>Do I need to be fluent in English?</summary>

 The majority of our content is in English, so it will help definitely help to be good at English.
-But, we welcome everyone from all over the world and we hope our community can help work together to improve accessibility and internalization through community-supported translations.
+But we welcome everyone from all over the world and we hope our community can help work together to improve accessibility and internalization through community-supported translations.

 </details>